 Thus, unless the ransomware is still under the stage of development or possesses some hard-to-track flaws, manually recovering the ciphered data is a thing you can’t really perform.
 The only solution to prevent the loss of your valuable data is to regularly make backups of your crucial files.

 Note that even if you do maintain such backups regularly, they ought to be put into a specific location without loitering, not being connected to your main workstation.

 The specifical feature of all ransomware – delayed launch – may cause your system backups contamination.
-And if you try to use contaminated backup to restore your system after Opqz ransomware attack – you will be heavily frustrated with it results.
-Delayed launch means that ransomware will start it’s attack only after command from a command server, and once such command is launched, every computer that is connected to Internet and having ransomware onboard will be attacked.
+And if you try to use the contaminated backup to restore your system after Opqz ransomware attack – you will be heavily frustrated with its results.
+Delayed launch means that ransomware will start its attack only after a command from a command server, and once such command is launched, every computer that is connected to the Internet and having ransomware onboard will be attacked.
 And every new PC online with this ransomware onboard (like fresh-restored from looking-like-clear backup PC) will be encrypted, too.

 For instance, the backup may be kept on the USB flash drive or some alternative external hard drive storage.
 Optionally, you may refer to the help of online (cloud) information storage.

 Needless to mention, when you maintain your backup data on your common device, it may be similarly ciphered as well as other data.

 For this reason, locating the backup on your main computer is surely not a good idea.

 N.B.
 OPQZ ransomware, like the majority of other ransomware, have significant troubles with big files encryption.
 So, if you got OPQZ on your PC, and can’t wait for decryption – you may try to “decrypt” big files manually – just delete .opqz extension from the file name, then try to open it in the usual way.
 But, nonetheless, it is not a panacea against ransomware, and sooner or later they will be able to encrypt something bigger than photos, documents or so.